Usability Evaluation

 The Three Main Types of Usability Evaluation

 The three main types of usability evaluation are usability testing, usability inquiry, and usability inspection.
 Together, these methods provide rich qualitative user insights.
-Researchers use these insights to gain a holistic understanding of user interactions, preferences, and challenges.
+Researchers use these insights to gain a better understanding of user interactions, preferences, and challenges.

 Often conducted before quantitative research, the qualitative research methods used in usability evaluation provide insight into user attitudes and behaviors.
 Qualitative research methods are typically done with 10 participants or less.
 Researchers use interviews and focus groups in combination with usability testing to obtain these qualitative user insights.